 reimagined as a contemporary wellspring - a source of connection, reflection and hope for the city and its communities.

-On Tuesday 21 October, the well will be excavated for the first time in living memory.
-The excavation is being undertaken by Professor Stephen Driscoll, a leading archaeologist at Glasgow University and long term collaborator David Sneddon of Clyde Archaeology.
+On Tuesday 21 October, the well was excavated for the first time in living memory.
+The excavation was undertaken by Professor Stephen Driscoll, a leading archaeologist at Glasgow University and long term collaborator David Sneddon of Clyde Archaeology.

-This rare live public event offers a chance to witness archaeology in action and to explore the layers of history beneath one of Glasgow’s most sacred sites.
-The excavation will be open to the public from 12 noon to 4pm with the chance to glimpse objects uncovered from the depths of the well.
+This rare live public event offered a chance to witness archaeology in action and to explore the layers of history beneath one of Glasgow’s most sacred sites.

-The Walk is the latest programme as part of Glasgow Requiem, a journey through the oldest parts of the city of Glasgow, narrated and hosted by Gary Lewis (Billy Elliot, Outlander) and other voices.
+The Walk is a journey through the oldest parts of the city of Glasgow, narrated and hosted by Gary Lewis (Billy Elliot, Outlander) and other voices.

 Beginning in Townhead and taking in iconic landmarks such as the Royal Infirmary, Cathedral and Necropolis, this captivating audio walk will lead you through some of the city’s most visited places and uncover some of the hidden lives and stories they’re built on.